You know what I know for sure? If you don’t build websites that get results, you’d rather not build websites at all.

 Webflow comes in as a refreshing alternative to WordPress.
 It has everything WordPress has (and maybe even better) without the need for extra costs, themes, plugins, and hosting.

-Website development or design (unless you are creating something that’s like Facebook) for most businesses shouldn’t take more than a day.
+Thanks to some fantastic WordPress Website Builders, website development or design (unless you are creating something that’s like Facebook) for most businesses shouldn’t take more than a day.
 In fact, from a marketing standpoint, any small business website that takes more than a day to create is an opportunity cost.

 If you take 4 weeks, 6 months, or even one year to create websites and launch them, you are wasting all the time that you could have used for marketing such as blogging, growing your social media presence, or building your email list.